eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 Skill set for compiler design:
 + skill set:
+	- We at SiFive are proud to take a software first approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
+The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
+SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
+Our software stack is codesigned with the hardware and developed with scalability and quality in mind.
+Join us to develop revolutionary software from the ground up!
+	- Our LLVM-based, world class compiler technology is the backbone of the SiFive software stack that enables SiFive high-performance Linux-capable cores and SiFive Intelligence processors.
+The compiler team's mission is to deliver cutting-edge performance in SiFive products while working with the community to advance RISC-V architecture and ISA extensions.
+SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
+SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RSIC-V ecosystem.
+	- We are looking for a new college graduate to join our LLVM compiler team, and to learn techniques for tuning and optimizing the RISC-V LLVM compiler for the SiFive Intelligence processor family.
+	- Working with SiFive’s LLVM compiler team on improving performance for the SiFive Intelligence processor family.
+	- Working with SiFive’s benchmarking teams in analyzing performance results and suggesting new compiler optimizations.
+	- Working with SiFive’s compiler and release teams in releasing timely compiler toolchains for use by SiFive software and hardware teams.
+	- A degree in Computer Science or equivalent technical field of study.
+	- Have completed coursework, projects, internships, and/or research in data structures/algorithms and compilers.
+	- Have completed at least one internship, research assistantship, teaching assistantship, or equivalent practical experience in compilers.
+	- Strong C++ programming skills.
++ skill set:
+	- 5+ years of experience in SSA-based optimizations for high performance architectures.
+	- Experience with hardware specific optimizations such as SIMD or other specialized accelerators.
++ skill set:
 	- Target-independent optimization techniques
 	- Optimized code-generation for scalar and vector DSPs
 	- Definition and implementation of dedicated C/C++ language extensions